-If we distribute Ordinary Shares as a dividend or free distribution, the Depositary may, with our approval, and will, at our request, distribute to ADS holders new ADSs representing the Ordinary Shares upon payment of its fees.
+Distributions of ordinary shares.
+If we distribute ordinary shares as a dividend or free distribution, the Depositary may, with our approval, and will, at our request, distribute to ADS holders new ADSs representing the ordinary shares.
 The Depositary will distribute only whole ADSs.
-It will sell the Ordinary Shares that would have required it to use fractional ADSs and then distribute the proceeds in the same way it distributes cash.
-If the Depositary deposits the Ordinary Shares but does not distribute additional ADSs, the existing ADSs will also represent the new Ordinary Shares.
-The Depositary may sell an amount of the distributed Ordinary Shares that is sufficient to pay its fees.
+It will sell the ordinary shares that would have required it to use fractional ADSs and then distribute the proceeds in the same way it distributes cash.
+If the Depositary deposits the ordinary shares but does not distribute additional ADSs, the existing ADSs will also represent the new ordinary shares.

-If holders of Ordinary Shares have the option of receiving a dividend in cash or in shares, we may also grant that option to ADS holders.
+If holders of ordinary shares have the option of receiving a dividend in cash or in shares, we may also grant that option to ADS holders.

-Other distributions

-If the Depositary or the custodian receives a distribution of anything other than cash or shares, the Depositary will distribute the property or securities to the ADS holder, in proportion to such holder's holdings upon payment of its fees.
+Other distributions.
+If the Depositary or the custodian receives a distribution of anything other than cash or shares, the Depositary will distribute the property or securities to the ADS holder, in proportion to such holder's holdings.
 If the Depositary determines that it cannot distribute the property or securities in this manner or that it is not feasible to do so, then, after consultation with us, it may distribute the property or securities by any means it thinks is equitable and practical, or it may sell the property or securities and distribute the net proceeds of the sale to the ADS holders.
-The Depositary may sell a portion of any distributed property that is sufficient to pay its fees.

-Rights to subscribe for additional Ordinary Shares and other rights

-If we offer our holders of Ordinary Shares any rights to subscribe for additional Ordinary Shares or any other rights, the Depositary will, if requested by us:
+Rights to subscribe for additional ordinary shares and other rights.
+If we offer our holders of ordinary shares any rights to subscribe for additional ordinary shares or any other rights, the Depositary will, if requested by us:

-- make the rights available to all or certain holders of ADSs, by means of warrants or otherwise, if lawful and practically feasible; or - if it is not lawful or practically feasible to make the rights available, attempt to sell those rights or warrants or other instruments.
+- · make the rights available to all or certain holders of ADSs, by means of warrants or otherwise, if lawful and practically feasible; or - if it is not lawful or practically feasible to make the rights available, attempt to sell those rights or warrants or other instruments.